Looking at food as a way of empowerment is what I’m all about.”Chef Mimi

 Answering this question in an empowering and authentic way has become chef Mimi’s life’s work.
 After going to culinary school and not seeing herself or her culture represented in the curriculum, chef Mimi knew she needed to prove to the world that Black chefs cook more than just barbecue and soul food.
 In this thought-provoking conversation about the powerful intersections between race, cuisine, and culture we explore:

-- Why Black chefs get stereotyped as only cooking soul food and barbecue and what chef Mimi is doing to change this
+- Why Black chefs get stereotyped as only cooking soul food and barbecue

 - Why dietary diseases like diabetes are so common in Black communities and how food can become a part of the healing process